This is not an all-inclusive list. Information will be emailed to participates closer to the event date.

 Please schedule flights to arrive around 5 p.m. on July 9.

 The shuttle fee is $45 round-trip per student.
 Arriving the day before camp will cost the student $40 extra.
-Please email us at firstname.lastname@example.org for a travel form.
+The travel form can be found on the registration page.

 We do not encourage student driving, but if students must drive, a parking pass needs to be purchased.
 A four-day Parking Pass is $20 and can be added to your registration form or purchased during check-in.
 Students will not be able to use their cars after arriving and parking.